keeper013/CrossCutterN/README.md

 * if the method/property is matched by one of the including patterns which doesn't contain wildcards, it will be injected, regardless of any other configurations or settings, which is called "Exact match takes priority" rule.

 ### Aspect Switching

+It is certainly possible to inject switchable aspects into one assembly, and control the switches using the interfaces in another assembly, if both assemblies are loaded in one process.
+So this feature can be applied to assemblies that can't be re-compiled as well.

 #### Configuration